Orlando-pt/github-repos/README.md

 The [Dockerfile](./Dockerfile) is very simple, it just copies the **jar** file and runs it.
 I also added comments to explain what we could do if we wanted also to build the jar.
-There is also the option of creating a native image, that basically uses [GraalVM](https://www.graalvm.org/) to compile the application to a native image, but it was a little of the context (and I'm not sure if it works seamlessly with Spring Webflux).
+There is also the option of creating a native image, that basically uses [GraalVM](https://www.graalvm.org/) to compile the application to a native image, but it was a little out of the context.
 I decided to only copy the jar and not build it because we have the **Jenkins pipeline** for that.

 Locally, we can run and build the docker image with the following commands: